ogewan/direction.js/README.md

   * direction.js - the uncompressed file, for development and debugging
   * direction.min.js - the minified file, for production **[Recommended]**
   * direction.nan.js - the wild child, I mean *nanofied* file, mainly proof of concept.
 Uses [Google's Closure Compiler] Advanced Optimizations.
 It has been tested to work and *should* perform exactly like its big sisters, but I make no promises.
 It is ~858 bytes smaller than min, so you gain that for its *creativity* ;).
+  * ***New** Direction.js Plus Edition: To keep the main file under 5KB minified, I created a new edition called directionpl.js.
+It is functionally identical to the standard edition, and comes in the same flavors but adds functionality for video and animated gifs.
+It is temporary until I can fit it into the standard.

 * You can set the constructor to any dang var you want, by default it is "direction".
 Simply use new "direction"(input, anchor) to create the carousel.

 ``` js